 1932.
 The tyrannical and despotic government of President Machado has headed Cuba for seven years.
 The latest measure of that tyranny is the outlawing of public gatherings of more than four...
 See full summary »

 In Fort Lamy, French Equitorial Africa, idealist Morel launches a one-man campaign to preserve the African elephant from extinction, which he sees as the last remaining "roots of Heaven." ...
 See full summary »

-This pseudo-biographical movie depicts 5 years from 1885 on in the life of the Viennan psychologist Freud (1856-1939).
+This pseudobiographical movie depicts five years from 1885 on in the life of the Viennese psychologist Sigmund Freud (1856-1939).
 At this time, most of his colleagues refuse to cure hysteric patients, because they believe they're just simulating to gain attention.
 But Freud learns to use hypnosis to find out the reasons for the psychosis.
-His main patient is a young woman who refuses to drink water and is plagued by always the same nightmare.
+His main patient is a young woman who refuses to drink water and is plagued repeatedly by the same nightmare.
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>